prismicio-community/sveltekit-starter-prismic-minimal/README.md

 ### Customize this website

 This website is preconfigured with Prismic.
-It has three Prismic packages installed:
+It has two Prismic packages installed:

 - `@prismicio/client` provides helpers for fetching content from Prismic
 - `@prismicio/svelte` provides Svelte components for rendering content from Prismic